 eiDashboard Configuration Settings

-The majority of the configuration required in the eiDashboard itself involves configuring the connections.xml file found in the WEB-INF directory of the eiDashboard installation.
-This xml file contains the information needed to connect the eiDashboard with an eiPlatform instance.
+These settings were initially set in the installer, however configuration after installation modifying the connections.xml file.
+It can be found in the WEB-INF directory of the eiDashboard installation.
+This XML file contains the information needed to connect the eiDashboard with an eiPlatform instance.
 Generally, you will only be concerned with two elements:

 - The <txnLogAPIPath> element.
 This setting is most important when using Transaction Logging Mode and points to the URL path of the eiPlatform where the transaction logging interfaces are running.
 If you are only using Basic Statistics Mode, this setting should be left blank.

 - The <Connections> elements.
 There may be multiple <Connection> elements depending on the complexity of your PilotFish architecture, but each one represents an eiPlatform instance connection.
 The <url> element of each should point to the eiPlatform’s API root, generally http://<URL Path>:8443 for Windows installations.